Part of this trip (9 to 14 May) was organised by Schöllers Travel of Sempach in Switzerland. See the end of this report for my comments on this.

 |Overnight at Hotel Continental, Skopje|

-regarding the proposed special trains (today we were supposed to visit the
+proposed special trains (today we were supposed to visit the goods lines

-goods lines around the yards east of Skopje, and also Kumanovo to
+around the yards east of Skopje, and also Kumanovo to Beljakovce).
+After an

-Plenty of security staff on the trains.
-The coaches are all ex-SJ and are in
+staff on the trains.
+The coaches are all ex-SJ and are in far better

-far better condition than any other running on the nearby railway companies.
+condition than any other running on the nearby railway companies.
+Despite

-Despite varying degrees of late running, the connections at Lešak always
+varying degrees of late running, the connections at Lešak always seem to

 The branch route to Graçanicë/Gračanica, south and east of Fushë-Kosovë, has been reported as having a passenger service; however it was seen to be quite rusty and getting overgrown.
 Westwards towards Pejë/Peć has also been reported as having a passenger service but no information on this was found.